Do you want to learn Aikido forms, develop power, fast-track your skills, and gain valuable experience on your path to mastery?

 Of course you do!

-During your training you'll quickly notice that there are a variety of forms, aikido postures and styles used by practitioners.
+During your training you'll notice that there are a variety of forms, aikido postures and styles used.
 You may be wondering which is the best one to study.

 Aikido styles are different because the head of each style studied with the founder at varying stages of his development.
 Plus it depended on what skills each one had already learnt and brought to their study.